Operation Oyster: Withdrawal

-Except for the bomb run, a pilot never flew straight and level over enemy territory.
-The rear gunner served as the pilot's eyes in back.
-For a crew to make it home, the rear gunner had to see the enemy fighter, and as he closed in the gunner would wait, calling out to the pilot just as the fighter was preparing to fire.
-The gunner would fire his .303 machine guns, but accuracy was difficult with the aeroplane jerking about, and of a markedly secondary importance for the survival of the crew.
+The Bostons were joined by some Mosquitos, who looked to gain protection from their defensive firepower but soon thought the better of it and sped past them.
+The attacks at the rear of the formation were awkward at such low altitude; coming from above the Focke-Wulf pilots had to turn away early to the side, as there was no room below to dive through the group.
+Except for the bomb run, pilots did not fly straight and level over occupied territory and the rear-gunner kept watch.
+The gunner would fire his .303 machine-guns but accuracy was difficult with the aeroplane jerking about and mattered less than evasion.
 In the running fight to the coast, pilots slid and weaved, keeping an ear out for the cry of "Jink!"
 Flak picked up again as they reached the coast and followed them out over the sea.
-One Boston was hit and crashed; as they pulled away larger calibre guns joined in, creating huge splashes with their shells in hopes of knocking an aeroplane down with the spray.
-This was frightening to the crews, many of whom thought the splashes were the result of their fellow aircraft falling, but they managed to all get clear.
+A Boston was hit and crashed; as they pulled away larger guns joined in, creating huge splashes with their shells to bring down an aeroplane with the spray.
+This was frightening to the crews, many of whom thought the splashes were the result of aircraft crashing but all managed to get clear.